ankschoubey/old-blog/_posts/2020-09-29-cloud-computing-is-worth-the-hype.md

 ## More Easy than traditional server

+Unless you are setting up your own cloud infrastructure... vendor cloud solutions are is easy

 ## The cloud powers: Special APIs

 Almost all cloud providers provide spcieal api for things like machine learning.
 One need not be a expert.